 In this book, we take a ‘chemistry-first’ approach.
 We link the mathematics to recognisable chemical concepts, building on high school chemistry, to facilitate deeper understanding.
 We cover the practical mathematical skills, including representation of data as tables and graphs, and give an overview of error handling in the physical sciences.
 More advanced mathematical concepts are introduced, using calculus to determine kinetic rate laws, intermolecular forces and in quantifying energetic change in thermodynamics.
 We also introduce the concept of the complex number and its role in considering quantum wave functions, widely used in computational chemistry.

 There are worked examples and problem sets to provide plenty of practise material to build proficiency.
 We also include insights from real students, which identify common problem areas and provide the prompts that helped them to overcome these.

 Chemistry Student Guides are written with current students involved at every stage, guiding the books towards the most challenging aspects of the topic.

 - The basics: Mathematical functions, rearranging equations and handling units

 - Probability and Statistics in Chemistry

-- significant figures: What are the bounds of experimental error?
+- and significant figures: What are the bounds of experimental error?

-- Graphs - Presenting and Analysing Experimental Data
+- and Graphs - Presenting and Analysing Experimental Data

 - Trigonometry and coordinate systems: Crystal structures and molecular separations